Free email servers for small businesses

 Cons: Free version limited to 100 users.

 Pros: Comprehensive mobile support, pleasing user interface, LDAP integration.

 Cons: Community edition somewhat lacking in features, installation has quite a few prerequisites.

-If Windows 10 isn't for you, we've got six alternatives that could be
+If Windows 10 isn't for you, we've got eight alternatives that could be

 Improving security doesn't always mean having to buy more equipment or invest in expensive training